Seagate/openSeaChest/README.md

 Binary versions are available for Linux or Windows, with the Windows versions signed by Seagate Technology LLC.

-This User Guide file contains important information about openSeaChest Basics.
-Please read this entire file before using this software.

-openSeaChest is a collection of programming libraries for storage devices and comprehensive, easy-to-use command line diagnostic tool that helps you quickly determine the health and status of your storage product.
+openSeaChest is a collection of programming libraries for storage devices and comprehensive, easy-to-use command line diagnostic tools that helps you quickly determine the health and status of your storage product.
 It includes several tests that will examine the physical media on your storage device.